Harfenlabor/harfenlabor.com/exampleSite/content/aboutpage.md

 **Scientific Advisory Boards**

-In order to insure scientific rigour and depth of research, each of the Harfenlabor's projects is guided by a scientific advisory board.
+In order to insure scientific rigour and depth of research, and strengthen the artistic and scientific aims of Harfenlabor, each of Harfenlabor's major projects is guided by a scientific advisory board.

 ***